livepeer/protocol/doc/upgrade.md

 Verify the contract code on arbiscan.io.

 ```
-npx hardhat etherscan-verify --network arbitrumMainnet --license MIT --sleep
+npx hardhat verify --network arbitrumMainnet DEPLOYED_CONTRACT_ADDRESS "Constructor argument 1" ...
 ```

-The `etherscan-verify` task might return an error for certain contracts.
+The `verify` task might return an error for certain contracts.
 If this happens, an alternative approach is to generate a single "flattened" (contains code from all files that the contract depends on) `.sol` file that can be manually submitted on arbiscan.io.

 ```
 npx hardhat flatten contracts/bonding/BondingManager.sol > flattened.sol